Degree-scale GeV "jets" from active and dead TeV blazars

 Deflections of $e^+e^-$ pairs produced by the $\gamma$-rays, which were initially emitted away from the observer, can redirect secondary photons toward the observer.
 This effect leads to the appearance of extended emission around an initially point source of \gr s \citep{neronov07,kachelriess09,elyiv09}.

 In the absence of perfect alignment of the jet axis with the line of sight, the extended cascade emission might be strongly asymmetric.
 It might appear as a jet-like feature next to the primary \gr\ source.
-The maximal angular size of this jet-like feature can be estimated as the size of the projected \gr\ mean free path as
+The maximal angular size of this jet-like feature can be estimated as the size of the projected \gr\ mean free path as $\Theta_{\rm ext,max}\simeq D_\gamma\theta_{\rm obs}/(D-D_\gamma)$, if $D_\gamma<D$ (i.e. $\tau>1$).
+If $\tau(E_{\gamma_0})<1$, the cascade emission from the TeV \gr\ beam can extend to very large angles $\Theta_{\rm ext,max}\sim \pi/2$.